I’m so excited and just wanted to share some news with you guys!!

 As you can see, their number one thing to do is refer a friend to join Imperfect Produce.
 If this is the first time you are hearing about them and wish to join the imperfect team let them know Aline Shaw sent you their way so you can get 10 bucks credit!
 Whaaaaaaaaaaa

-I personally looooooove this idea to be able to purchase produce that would have otherwise been trashed, solely because it looks different, or not ‘standard.’
+Being able to purchase produce that would have otherwise been trashed, solely because it looks different, or is not ‘standard’ sounds so awesome.
+I personally looooooove this idea!
 I hope you do too!! 🙂

 Noooooow, check out the recipe for a yummy salad I made using a number of “imperfect” ingredients – make it too!
 Take a picture and share with me #cookingwithaline